bitdust-io/p2p-app/README.md

 # BitDust p2p-app

-BitDust p2p-app is an open-source peer-to-peer network application for secure data storage and private on-line communications.
-The application is written in Python using Kivy framework and published under GNU AGPLv3.
+BitDust p2p-app is an open-source, peer-to-peer network application for secure data storage and private online communications.
+The application is written in Python using the Kivy framework and published under GNU AGPLv3.